Bermuda national football team

-The Bermuda national football team represents Bermuda in international football, and is controlled by the Bermuda Football Association, which is a member of FIFA since 1962, a member of CONCACAF since 1967 and also a member of CFU.
+The Bermuda national football team represents Bermuda (British overseas territory) in men's international football, which is governed by the Bermuda Football Association founded in 1928.
+It has been a member of FIFA and CONCACAF since 1962.
+Regionally, it is a member of CFU in the Caribbean Zone.

+Bermuda has never qualified for the FIFA World Cup, but has qualified once for the CONCACAF Gold Cup in 2019, and has also participated once in League A and three times in League B of the CONCACAF Nations League.

+Bermuda's debut in international competitions was in the 1967 Pan American Games.
+Their first appearance in World Cup qualifiers was in the 1970 CONCACAF qualification.
+The team achieved its first victory in 1967, defeating Trinidad and Tobago 3–1.

 History

 1964–1992

 Bermuda played their first international match on 10 August 1964, against Iceland in Reykjavík, ending in a narrow victory to the Icelanders, 4–3.
 A few years later, Bermuda participated in the 1967 Pan American Games in Winnipeg.
-Coached by Graham Adams, they reached the final but fell to Mexico, 4-0 a.e.t.
+Coached by Graham Adams, they reached the final but fell to Mexico, 4–0 a.e.t.

 In 1968 they participated in the qualifiers for the 1970 FIFA World Cup for the first time.
 In Group 1 of the first round, they were paired with United States and Canada.
 They finished the group with one draw (against Canada, 0–0) and three losses and were eliminated.
 The sixties would end with an elimination at the hands of Mexico, in the 1969 CONCACAF Championship qualification preliminary round, although Bermuda, after having lost 3–0 in Mexico City, managed to defeat the Aztecs 2–1 in Hamilton, on 2 November 1969, with goals from Albert Dowling and Bernard Brangman.

 The '70s would begin with another elimination in the first round of the 1971 CONCACAF Championship qualification, again at the hands of Mexico, which prevailed comfortably with an overall result of 6–0.
 In this decade the Bermuda team managed to win two consecutive bronze medals in the Central American and Caribbean Games of 1974 and 1978.
 The decade of the '80s was not very significant for the Gombey Warriors since they only participated in the 1982 Central American and Caribbean Games, a tournament where reached 4th place.
 This would be their final participation in the Games.

 On the other hand, between 1967 and 1987, the Bermuda team played several qualifying matches for the Olympic soccer tournament but never qualified for the final tournament.
 In this period they experienced some of their worst defeats, such as two 8–0 results against Canada and Mexico.